willthames/willthames.github.io/_posts/2016-06-28-announcing-ansible-review.markdown

 I've been careful to version standards, and ensure that best practices are advisory, and standards are (at least theoretically) testable.

-There are a number of key differences between ansible-lint and ansible-review.
+There are a number of key differences between `ansible-lint` and `ansible-review`.

 ### Designed for code review

-ansible-review can take the result of a git diff and only highlight errors on the changed sections.
+`ansible-review` can take the result of a `git diff` and only highlight errors on the changed sections.

 ```